UniOfGreenwich/ace-2023_-ace_2023_team-1/research_folder/Documentations/Slurm.md

 ## Making a Shared Storage

 For a cluster to run optimally, it is important that the job can run on any node on the cluster.
 Therefore, all nodes must be able to access the same files.
 Therefore, a 16GB USB drive is connected to the head node (raspberry pi) and that drive is shared accross the network.
 The drive is exported as a network file system and is mounted on all nodes so that it can be accessed.
+Here, the USB drive is formatted and a d

 ### STEP 1